ogahector/synth_player/doc/doom.md

 The original version of the game took over 80ms to refresh a new frame, which was critically too slow, and made for poor gameplay.

 A significant speedup carried out was switching between the ```double``` and ```float``` data types for floating point arithmetic.
 Since precision is not important in this case (as the final output will always be integer coordinates), the ```float``` data type is much more appropriate.

+Next, expensive mathematical operations such as square roots were minimsed as much as possible.
+By simply using squared distance instead of actual distance, the same result can be achieved, at a much lower computational cost.

+The initial implementation also dynamically stored chunks, enemies and obstacles in ```std::vector``` data types.
+Dynamically allocating and unallocating proved to introduce some overhead, and potentially could have resulted in stack overflows if the deallocating failed.
+To improve this, a fixed render distance is set at compile time, and so a fixed number of chunks is set.
+Therefore, a preallocated array can be used, which activates and deactivates chunks as they enter and leave the render distance.
+This allows for chunk generation in all directions around the player, and as soon as a chunk is within render distance, logically a chunk in the opposite direction would be outside the distance, and be deactivated.
+Its coordinates are therefore updated with the new chunk coordinates, and new enemies and obstacle objects are created for it.